taylorgoolsby/graphql-to-sql/README.md

 # graphql-to-sql

-Unify your SQL schema and your GraphQL Schema.
-Use GraphQL SDL as the lingua franca to define your data requirements.
+Unify your SQL schema and your GraphQL schema.
+Manage schema from a single source of truth.

-Given a GraphQL schema defined in SDL, this function will output a schema script which, when ran on your database, will create all the tables in your database.

 ## Example